Shiksa: Israel and Orthodox context

 In Israel, where most women are Jewish, the word is sometimes used among the religious as a pejorative to refer to Jewish women who are not Orthodox or who demonstrate unseemly irreligious behavior.
 In other Orthodox communities, it can be used in the same way.

+Psychology

+Freud and others have connected the shiksa taboo to an Oedipal complex.

 In popular culture

 The shiksa has appeared as a character type in Yiddish literature.
 In Hayim Nahman Bialik's Behind the Fence, a young shiksa woman is impregnated by a Jewish man but abandoned for an appropriate Jewish virgin woman.
 Her grandmother can be considered a hag form of the shiksa.
 More dangerous shiksas in literature include Shmuel Yosef Agnon's "Lady and the Peddler", in which a shiksa plans to eat the Jewish man she is dating, and I. L. Peretz "Monish", which sees a Jewish man fall into a hell-like place for loving a blonde woman.

 As Jews populated American culture in the 20th century, more shiksa characters began to appear.
 Abie's Irish Rose focused on such a relationship, and the concept is mentioned in The Jazz Singer.
 Roth's books made the term mainstream, particularly Portnoy's Complaint in 1969.
 Roth placed the taboo nature of the shiksa in a cultural Jewish-American context, not a religious one.
 His work influenced that of Woody Allen, whose films depicted the concept.
 In American media, including Roth and Allen, the shiksa is often associated with eating lobster.
 The Los Angeles Review of Books noted that with more examples of shiksa characters, particularly on television, the concept became less taboo and more of a common stereotype.

 Actresses Candice Bergen and Dianna Agron have both been described as "the archetypal shiksa" based on their roles; Agron is Jewish and Bergen is not, though she speaks Yiddish.

 In the 1997 Seinfeld episode "The Serenity Now", the term "shiksappeal" is used to describe the character Elaine and why every Jewish man she meets seems to be drawn to her.